FunnelKit

 So this is how you can collect specific order metadata to Google Sheets.

-It’ll help you to analyze why they have refunded and what should be the next step to reduce that.
+You can track your refunded customers' data and export it to Google Sheets.
+It’ll help you analyze why they refunded and what the next step should be to reduce it.

-Choose the event “Order Refunded” under the WooCommerce.
+Choose the event “Order Refunded” under WooCommerce.
 And then hit done.

 Select order refunded event trigger

-Keep the settings as it is.
+Keep the settings as they are.
 And hit save.

 configure the woocommerce order refunded event